 by Debbie Burke

-Debbie Burke is the author of The Poconos in B Flat and the upcoming Glissando: A Story of Love, Lust, and Jazz.
-She contributes to the music education website JazzBooks.com and blogs at www.debbieburkeauthor.com.
-Debbie received her training on the alto saxophone at the New School for Social Research in New York and played in a community jazz band for three years.
+Debbie Burke is the author of The Poconos in B Flat and the upcoming Glissando: A Story of Love, Lust, and Jazz (July 2018, Waldorf Publishing).
+She blogs about jazz at www.debbieburkeauthor.com.
+She also contributes to the music education website JazzBooks.com and is a guest columnist at AllAboutJazz.com.